-Special Building-A fee of \$8 per credit hour is charged to fund the construction of instructional facilities.
+Special Building-A fee of \$8 per credit hour per term is charged to help defray the cost of financing new construction.

 Technology-A fee of \$9 per credit hour per term is charged for acquisition and maintenance of technology and technological applications for students.